aajolly/container-labs/README.md

    **Note**:

    - If the identitty displayed is not an IAM role, go to preferences —> AWS Settings and disable "AWS managed temporary credentials"
    - Now go to EC2 Console and look for cloud9 instance.
 Attach an IAM role that has full admin rights.
-As part of the cloudformation stack, an IAM role with full admin privileges has been configured for you, feel free to use the same (role name - C9LabAdminRole)
+As part of the cloudformation stack, an IAM role with full admin privileges has been configured for you, feel free to use the same (role name = C9LabAdminRole, instance profileName = C9_InstanceProfile)